vipafattal/QuranX/tajweedrules/README.md

 # Usage

-Tajweed Rules dpended on `Tajweed` to create a custom action on words that list all rules in each word of the verse, so first make sure you have [Tajweed Processor](https://github.com/vipafattal/QuranX/tree/master/tajweedparser) in your app, Then pass your `Tajweed` object into `TajweedRules`:
+Tajweed Rules depended on `Tajweed` to create a custom action on words that list all rules in each word of the verse, so first make sure you have [Tajweed Processor](https://github.com/vipafattal/QuranX/tree/master/tajweedparser) in your app, Then pass your `Tajweed` object into `TajweedRules`:

 ```kotlin
  val tajweed: Tajweed = Tajweed()